eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

 We prove that achieving a polynomial speedup for $k\text{D}\hspace{1mm}\text{LWS}$ depends on the cost of transitioning from one DP state to another.
 This cost is expressed as a matrix in two dimensions or, analogously, a tensor in higher dimensions.
 If this cost tensor has constant rank, then it *is possible* to achieve a polynomial speedup but if the rank is slightly greater than constant, a polynomial speedup *is impossible*.

 This is a beautiful result: if the cost tensor has a simple structure, i.e. constant rank, we can exploit it to solve the problem faster.
-But once the rank becomes slightly more complex, there is a naturally occurring barrier that makes it impossible to solve the problem any faster.
+But once the cost tensor becomes slightly more complex, i.e. super-constant rank, there is a naturally occurring barrier that makes it impossible to solve the problem any faster.
 This suggests there is some inherent difference between a constant and super-constant rank, a fundamental transition point where the computation goes from fast to slow.

 Our main result is thus:
 > For $k\text{D}\hspace{1mm}\text{LWS}$ we prove that a polynomial speedup over the standard DP algorithm is possible when the rank of the cost tensor is $O(1)$ but impossible when it is $2^{O(\log^* n)}$ or greater (assuming $\text{SETH}$).